DTS-LUC/Loyola_Comp373_Projects/README.md

 # Project 1: Facility Management System

 **To Run:**
-Import into java IDE such as Eclipse or IntelliJ and build.
+Import into java IDE such as Eclipse or IntelliJ and run build.

 **Project Description:**